McDaMastR/CollatzConjectureSimulator/README.md

 If in debug, a `debug_log.txt` file will be created during execution containing all debug callbacks from the Vulkan API via a `VkDebugUtilsMessengerEXT` object, if `VK_EXT_debug_utils` is present.
 If logging Vulkan allocations, an `alloc_log.txt` file will be created during execution containing all allocation callbacks from the Vulkan API via a `VkAllocationCallbacks` object.
-After execution, a `pipeline_cache.bin` file will be created containing the data from a `VkPipelineCache` object.
+During execution, a `pipeline_cache.bin` file will be created containing the data from a `VkPipelineCache` object.
 This file will be read by the program if run again.